robokids-1/RobokidsAcademy/DEPLOYMENT.md

-# Deployment Guide for RoboX Academy
+# Deployment Guide for BotIQ Academy

 This guide covers multiple ways to deploy your static website to the internet.